 In 2015 North Stoneham Park is in multi-ownership and facing an uncertain future.
 Much of the former estate is given over to playing fields, the golf course and golf range, woodland and fields.

-Few visible remains survive of the new mansion, the site of which is surrounded by trees and scrub and dotted with temporary buildings.
+Few visible remains survive of the 19th century mansion, the site of which is surrounded by trees and scrub and dotted with temporary buildings.
 Both the Coach House and the Orangery have been converted into private domestic residences but retain the form of the original buildings.

 The Grade II listed walled garden behind the Orangery covers 1.6 ha.
 (4 acres) with walls about 4.5 metres high and is used as a kitchen garden, but one wall has collapsed at the northeast corner and the coping is disintegrating in places.
 The three ponds – Avenue Pond on Cricketer’s Hill, Shrubbery and Park Ponds to the south of the new mansion – are used and managed by the Eastleigh and District Angling Club; there is no public access and all are surrounded by fairly dense tree and shrub cover.
 The club has continued an active programme of site management, creating an attractive and tranquil setting.
 The golf course provides probably the most accurate representation of the dramatic parkland setting of both old and new mansions: not far from the site of Belvedere Lodge (though on the other side of the motorway) is the clubhouse, from where the ground drops away steeply towards the valley with extensive views in every direction over the undulating countryside.
 There is no evidence of the original avenue of sweet chestnut trees referred to in 1835, though there remain many mature trees including oak and sweet chestnut.
 Only Avenue Park, where some fine old lime trees remain, and the footpath leading to St. Nicholas’ church have open public access.